 Keeping employees connected to UO.

 Without doubt, the COVID-19 pandemic has caused disruption across our campuses, but our resilience and perseverance is evident in some many extraordinary ways.
 Take pride in our campus community and the awesome work taking place all around, and take time to share the good news with your team.
 Reflecting on the bright spots can soothe anxiousness and reinforce a sense of pride for being a Duck.
+Around the O is filled with the stories of successes and good campus news from across the university.

 The University of Oregon continues to produce guidance and information to assist employees and supervisors during this unusual time.
 Visit these resources to stay informed and connected: